fnery/mtools/README.md

   - `sortstruct.m`: sorts struct according to one of its fields <br />
   - `squeezext.m`: extends squeeze.m (specify singleton dimensions keep/remove) <br />
   - `strpad.m`: pad string with spaces to achieve a certain length <br />
+  - `system2`: system.m wrapper.
+If in Windows: redirects cmd.exe commands to bash <br />
   - `sumn.m`: sum of array elements along multiple dimensions (sum in a loop) <br />
   - `textheading.m`: creates a text heading/separator string for documentation <br />
   - `uniquecols.m`: find unique columns in 2D matrix and their row indexes <br />